temptationisla/Canvas2ImagePlugin/README.md

 ### For Cordova 3.0.x:

-1. To add this plugin just type: `cordova plugin add https://github.com/tate-u/Canvas2ImagePlugin.git` or `phonegap local plugin add https://github.com/tate-u/Canvas2ImagePlugin.git`
+1. To add this plugin just type: `cordova plugin add https://github.com/temptationisla/Canvas2ImagePlugin.git` or `phonegap local plugin add https://github.com/temptationisla/Canvas2ImagePlugin.git`
-2. To remove this plugin type: `cordova plugin remove org.tate-u.Canvas2ImagePlugin` or `phonegap local plugin remove org.tate-u.Canvas2ImagePlugin`

-### NOTE: For older versions of Cordova (You will probably have to use tag 0.2.0)

 Usage:
 ------

-Call the `window.canvas2ImagePlugin.saveImageDataToLibrary()` method using success and error callbacks and the id attribute or the element object of the canvas to save:
+Call the `window.canvas2ImagePlugin.saveImageDataToLibrary()` method using success and error callbacks and base64 of the canvas to save:

 ### Example
 ```html